-- Table 1.
-Screening Tools for Depression Among Children And Adolescents - Table 2.
-Comparison of Studies Meeting Inclusion and Quality Criteria in Previous and Present USPSTF Reviews - Table 3.
-Study Characteristics of Included Screening Studies - Table 4.
-Childhood Depression Screening Test Accuracy - Table 5.
-Inclusion and Exclusion Criteria of MDD Treatment Trials in Children and Adolescents (KQ 5) - Table 6.
-Characteristics of RCTs of MDD Treatment in Children and Adolescents (KQ 5) - Table 7.
-Summary of Efficacy Outcomes in RCTs of MDD Treatment With SSRIs in Children and Adolescents - Table 8.
-Summary of Suicide-Related Adverse Events in Children and Adolescents Treated With Antidepressants (KQ 6) - Table 9.
-Summary of Evidence
+Table 1.
+Screening Tools for Depression for Children and Adolescents

+Table 2.
+Comparison of Studies Meeting Inclusion and Quality Criteria in Previous and Present USPSTF Reviews

+Table 3.
+Study Characteristics of Included Screening Studies

+Table 4.
+Childhood Depression Screening Test Accuracy

+Table 5.
+Inclusion and Exclusion Criteria of MDD Treatment Trials in Children and Adolescents (KQ 5)

+Table 6.
+Characteristics of RCTs of MDD Treatment in Children and Adolescents (KQ 5)

+Table 7.
+Summary of Efficacy Outcomes in RCTs of SSRIs for MDD Treatment in Children and Adolescents

+Table 8.
+Summary of Suicide-Related Adverse Events in Children and Adolescents Treated With Antidepressants (KQ 6)

+Table 9.
+Summary of Evidence for Benefits and Harms of Screening for and Treatment of MDD in Children and Adolescents